 ---|---|

-1801 | In France, Joseph Marie Jacquard created a loom that renders punched wooden cards. |
+1801 | Joseph Marie Jacquard created a loom in France that renders punched wooden cards. |

 1822 | English mathematician Charles Babbage developed a calculating device called the Analytical Engine, which computes number tables. |

-1890 | Herman Hollerith devised a punch card system to compute the 1880 census, executing the task merely three years, preserving the government $5 million. |
+1890 | Herman Hollerith devised a punch card system to compute the 1880 census, executing the task for merely three years, preserving the government $5 million. |

 1936 | Alan Turing proposed the concept of a universal machine, subsequently dubbed the Turing machine, competent in computing anything computable. |

 1937 | J.V.
-Atanasoff, Physics and Mathematics Professor at Iowa State University, efforts to construct the first computer lacking shafts, gears, or belts. |
+Atanasoff, a Physics and Mathematics Professor at Iowa State University, attempted to construct the first computer lacking shafts, gears, or belts. |

 1941 | J.V.
 Atanasoff and his graduate student, Clifford Berry, invented the computer that could decrypt 29 equations simultaneously. |

-1943-1944 | Pennsylvania Professors John Mauchly and J. Presper Eckert; designed the Electronic Numerical Integrator and Calculator (ENIAC). |
+1943-1944 | Pennsylvania Professors John Mauchly and J. Presper Eckert designed the Electronic Numerical Integrator and Calculator (ENIAC). |

 1946 | After acquiring finance from the Census Bureau, Mauchly and Presper developed the UNIVAC, the first saleable computer. |

-1953 | Grace Hopper developed the first computer language; ultimately became well-known as COBOL.
-Thomas Johnson Watson Jr., the son of IBM CEO Thomas Johnson Watson Sr., created the IBM 701 EDPM assisting the United Nations to hold invoices on Korea during the war. |
+1953 | Grace Hopper developed the first computer language, becoming known as COBOL.
+Thomas Johnson Watson Jr., the son of IBM CEO Thomas Johnson Watson Sr., created the IBM 701 EDPM, assisting the United Nations in holding invoices on Korea during the war. |

 1958 | Jack Kilby and Robert Noyce reveal the integrated circuit, well-known as the computer chip. |